 Wycombe Women’s Aid is a charity and company limited by guarantee.
+Our vision is of a world where women and children live their lives free from domestic and sexual violence.
 We work from a feminist perspective and are committed to the principles of self-help and mutual support.
 Our services are based on 6 principles:

 - To believe women and children’s experiences of abuse